Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Where will you be vaping most of the time?

-A lot of this comes down to device weight and battery life.
+A lot comes down to device weight and battery life.
 If you’re planning to vape during work breaks, then a lightweight device with a long-lasting battery is essential.
 If you’re only going to be vaping at home, then you will be closer to your charging station and you won’t have to worry about battery life too much.

 Are you going to want to upgrade components?